rkdarst/prompt-log/README.md

 ## Installation

 Clone the repository, or copy `prompt-log.sh` locally.
+It's a single-file script.

 `source prompt-log.sh` (this could even be within your shell startup scripts - the source-ing alone does not change anything).

+Make sure you configure your terminal where you can switch to light-background dark-text.
+It's designed for that (but could be configured by editing the file).

 ### One more step on macOS